mathiswi/nodejs-aws-lambda-layers/README.md

 ## Building and deploying the layers

-Run `npm run build` to automatically build all listed npm modules and run `npm run publish` to upload all of them as a lambda layer.
+Run `npm run build` to automatically build all listed npm modules and run `npm run deploy` to upload all of them as a lambda layer.

 If you only want to build and publish a specific library only run the commands with the corresponding folder name like `npm run build:jsdom`.